AdobeDocs/commerce-admin.en/help/getting-started/admin-unified-shell-integration-overview.md

 ![Experience Cloud login](./assets/uex-experience-cloud-login.png){width="700" zoomable="yes"}

-To authenticate, Commerce Admins must use their Adobe ID to sign in to the Experience Cloud organization associated with the Commerce environment.
+To authenticate, Commerce Admins must sign in with the Adobe business profile for the organization associated with the Commerce instance.
+See [Manage Adobe profiles](https://helpx.adobe.com/enterprise/using/manage-adobe-profiles.html).

 >[!TIP]
 >
 >If your Adobe ID is associated with more than one organization, you might have to switch organizations to access the Commerce application.
 See [Sign in to Experience Cloud](https://experienceleague.adobe.com/docs/core-services/interface/experience-cloud.html#signin).

-### Organization and Account provisioning and permissions

-Organization and account provisioning required for the Unified Shell integration is performed by system administrators or developers with access to the root directory of the Commerce application and the Adobe Admin Console.

-- Organization administrators create the organization and provision the user accounts, access permissions, and product entitlements.

-  When a new user is added to an organization, they receive an invitation with information about their access rights, the organization they have been added to, and a link to sign in.
-See [Organizations in Experience Cloud](https://experienceleague.adobe.com/docs/core-services/interface/administration/organizations.html?lang=en).

-- Commerce application administrators link the Commerce instance to an Adobe organization when they [configure the Adobe IMS integration](../getting-started/adobe-ims-config.md).

-- Administrators with access to the organization from the Adobe Admin console can add and manage user accounts.
-See [Configure Adobe Commerce users in the Admin Console](../getting-started/adobe-ims-config.md#step-4-configure-adobe-commerce-users-in-the-adobe-admin-console).

-After organization and account provisioning is complete, Commerce Admin users can log in through Experience Cloud.

-- Commerce Admin users must sign into the Unified Shell application using the Adobe business profile for the organization associated with the Commerce instance.
-See [Manage Adobe profiles](https://helpx.adobe.com/enterprise/using/manage-adobe-profiles.html).

-- Role and resource permissions for Commerce Admin user accounts are still managed from the Commerce application.
-Commerce Admin users with the required access can add or update permissions from the Commerce Admin [System menu](../systems/permissions.md).

->[!TIP]
->
->To troubleshoot authentication or permissions issues, contact the technical administrator for your Commerce project or submit an Adobe Support ticket.

 ## Requirements